-This straight-talking advice guide answers the questions all designers have about launching and running their own design businesses.
-In fact, the book was inspired by the many questions I receive from the hundreds of thousands of people who visit my design websites.
+A straight-talking advice guide that answers the questions so many designers have about launching and running their own design businesses.
+In fact, the book was inspired by the many questions I receive from the hundreds of thousands of people who’ve visited my design websites over the years.

 How do I find new clients?

 How much should I charge for my design work?

 When should I say no to a project?

 How do I handle difficult clients?

 I answer these questions and many more using anecdotes and case studies garnered from my experience of running a successful design business since 2005.
 I also share tips and lessons learned from designers around the world including such creative professionals as Mike Dempsey, Jerry Kuyper, Eric Karjaluoto, Simon Manchipp, Alina Wheeler, Khoi Vinh, Armin Vit, and the late Ivan Chermayeff.